Conall Cernach: The Battle of Howth

 He fought Mes Gedra, king of Leinster, in single combat following a battle provoked by the Ulster poet Athirne.
 Mes Gedra had lost a hand in an earlier fight, so Conall fought him with one hand tucked into his belt.
 He won, taking his opponent's head as a trophy.
 When he put Mes Gedra's head on his shoulder, it straightened his neck.
 Conall's charioteer couldn't carry the head, so he cut out the brain and preserved it by mixing it with lime.
 The calcified brain was later stolen by Cet and used to kill Conchobar mac Nessa.

-The death of Cúchulainn
+The death of Cú Chulainn

-Conall and Cúchulainn had sworn to each other that whoever was killed first, the other would avenge him before nightfall.
-When Lugaid mac Con Roí and Erc mac Cairpri killed Cúchulainn, Conall pursued them.
+Conall and Cú Chulainn had sworn to each other that whoever was killed first, the other would avenge him before nightfall.
+When Lugaid mac Con Roí and Erc mac Cairpri killed Cú Chulainn, Conall pursued them.
 Lugaid had also lost a hand, and Conall again fought one-handed, but this time he only won when his horse Deirg nDruchtaig (Dewy or Dripping Red) took a bite out of Lugaid's side.
 He took both their heads, and when he took Erc's head back to Tara his sister, Achall, died of grief.